Rick's Free Auto Repair Advice

 Charcoal vapor canister

-The MAF doesn’t sense this added air/fuel and neither does the computer.
-So you’ve got a situation where extra gas is being poured onto the fire.
-The computer is reacting by cutting fuel from the fuel injectors and it’s still not helping.
-So it sets the code.
+The MAF doesn’t sense this added air/fuel, and neither does the computer.
+So you’ve got a situation where unmetered extra gas is being sucked into the manifold and added to the cylinder.
+The computer reacts to the rich mixture being reported by the oxygen sensors by cutting fuel from the fuel injectors and it’s still not helping.
+So, it sets the code.

 The purge valve is part of the evaporative emissions system.
-If you don’t know how this system works, I’ve written a post on it.
+If you don’t know how this system works, I’ve posted on it.
 Find it here.

 How to check the purge valve

-Once you locate the purge valve, disconnect the vacuum line coming from the charcoal canister.
+Once you locate the purge valve, disconnect the vacuum line from the charcoal canister.
 Look for debris in the line.
-If you find charcoal, you’ll have to replace the both the valve and the charcoal canister and clean out the vacuum line.
+If you find charcoal, you’ll have to replace the valve and the charcoal canister and clean out the vacuum line.
 You can buy replacement canisters from aftermarket suppliers—you don’t have to go to the dealer.
-If you don’t find charcoal, check to make sure you aren’t finding vacuum on the charcoal side of the valve with the engine running.
-Just start the engine with the line removed and place your finger over the valve opening.
+If you don’t find charcoal, check to ensure you aren’t finding a vacuum on the charcoal side of the valve with the engine running.
+Start the engine with the line removed and place your finger over the valve opening.
 If there’s suction, the valve is stuck open.
 Replace it.

 How to reset the PCM, ECM

-Disconnect both battery cables and touch them together for about 30-seconds.
-That will drain the capacitors in the PCM, ECM and erase all the keep-alive-memory.
-The vehicle will behave differently for the first 10 starts as it relearns the condition of your engine.
-But the codes should not return.
+Disconnect both battery cables and touch them together for about 30 seconds.
+That will drain the capacitors in the PCM and ECM and erase all the keep-alive memory.
+The vehicle will behave differently for the first 10 starts as it relearns the condition of your engine, but the codes should not return.

 ©, 2015 Rick Muscoplat